Since 1331

 Mr François PINAULT

-Under the chairmanship of Frédéric Engerer, Hélène Génin is the property’s Technical Director, joining the Cellar Master, Pierre-Henri Chabot, and Vineyard Manager, Domingo Sanchez, in an ongoing quest for perfection.
+Under the chairmanship of Frédéric Engerer, Hélène Génin is the property’s Director, joining the Cellar Master, Pierre-Henri Chabot, and Vineyard Manager, Domingo Sanchez, in an ongoing quest for perfection.
 This quest is upheld by the efforts of everyone in the seventy-strong team working at Château Latour, in the vineyard and the winery.
 A wide variety of experiments is constantly being carried out in order to judge the suitability of new procedures.
 This might for example involve biodynamic methods or new traceability systems, the quest is always for precision, quality, respect of the environment, and awareness of new issues.

 Mr François PINAULT